 Finally, I started reading the comments in the manuscript comments and agreed with his fair warning.

 He asked me to dig in even deeper to the emotions of my stories to better draw in the reader.

 + How did this calm manifest physically in the narrator’s body?

 + Think back to the moment in more detail about why the narrator went to the therapist.

 + Dig deeper into why the narrator may not have shared her trauma at the time.

 Those comments are not for the faint of heart.
 But, I told myself, I can do this!
 I’ve got this!
 It’s time to dig in.

-Stay tuned book update #8… when I share the details on what I caught myself doing in order to avoid feeling my emotions when I was editing a story about my son.
+Read book update #8… when I share the details on what I caught myself doing to avoid feeling my emotions when I was editing a story about my son.